pacokwon/pacokwon.github.io/posts/20210903-building-a-blog.md

   - en
 ---

-(This post will be in english.
-I haven't used english properly in a long time, I might as well start using it in posts like this)

 In this post I'll be briefly going through how I built my blog with Next.js and some difficulties that I've faced.
 This will only be a personal reflection, not a tutorial.

 So one day, I decided to build a personal blog.
 Nothing fancy but a rather simple blog to put my personal info with posting capability.
-Yes, you can use a given template, but I personally have this innate avoidance for templates.
+Yes, you can use a given template, but I personally have this avoidance for templates.
 I wish to have complete control of what I use and build, and thus I decided to use a SSG/SSR framework called Next.js.

 And so, here are the main tools/packages that I've used to build my blog: